Dynamic

 Erlang vs Scala

-Developers should learn Erlang when building systems that require high concurrency, low latency, and extreme reliability, such as telecommunications, messaging apps, real-time bidding platforms, and distributed databases meets scala is widely used in the industry and worth learning.
+Developers should learn Erlang when building systems that require high concurrency, low latency, and extreme reliability, such as telecommunications, messaging apps, real-time bidding platforms, and distributed databases meets use scala when building scalable, concurrent applications that benefit from both object-oriented design and functional purity, such as in financial trading platforms or streaming data pipelines.
 Here's our take.

 🧊Nice Pick